The Hour Before the Duel

 He tells his story, and then he departs to meet with Aaron Burr.

 Money Man is the first of our productions to be created for video production.
 We did two performances at Stage 3 Theatre in Sonora, during which the show was videoed with live audiences, employing a 3-camera set-up (two with operators and the third overhead).
-Editing will be finished by early Spring 2016.
 Meanwhile we offered the show gratis to high schools and eighth grades in Tuolumne County.